-CINEMAS Glasgow has had a love affair with the silver screen for the best part of a century; in the 1930s the 'Cinema City' was said to have had more film screens per person than anywhere else in the UK.
+CINEMAS Glasgow has had a love affair with the silver screen for the best part of a century; in the 1930s the 'Cinema City' was said to have had more film screenings per person than anywhere else in the UK.
 Although the rise of streaming services and pirate movies may be closing down picture houses all around the world, for any of you who still savour the experience of a trip to the cinema then Glasgow is the place to be.
 First off we'll cover a few of the more commercial cinemas which mostly show the latest block-busters, but occasionally also have special screenings of classic films.
 Nearest to campus, and in fact practically on it, there is The Grosvenor on Ashton Lane: a lovely little cinema with 2 screens, plush leather seats and a license to serve alcohol.
 This a great spot for catching a flick after lectures but be warned: it has limited seats so you may need to book in advance.
-For something a bit bigger take a 10 minute Subway ride to Buchanan St. via Hillhead and you'll be within walking distance of Cineworld Renfrew Street.
-As with most of the corporate cinemas, tickets and sweets there aren't exactly cheap (£8.50 - £11.00 for a student ticket), however if you're a real movie buff and think you'll be there often, it's well-worth investing in an Unlimited Card.
-At the time of writing these cost £18.40 per month which may sound pricey, but if you see a film or two every other week then it's pretty decent value (other places offer similar deals so shop around if you can).
+For something a bit bigger take a 10 minute Subway ride to St. Enoch via Hillhead and you'll be within walking distance of the Vue at the St Enoch Centre.
+As with most of the corporate cinemas, tickets and sweets there aren't exactly cheap (£7.99 for a standard ticket), however if you're a real movie buff and think you'll be there often, it's well-worth checking out Meerkat Movies where you can purchase two-for-one cinema tickets every

+Tuesday and Wednesday.
+Google them for details.
 Elsewhere in the city we have an IMAX Theatre, with a massive screen, located near to the Glasgow Science Centre; an ODEON Luxe, with indulgent recliner chairs, found at the Springfield Quay across the Clyde from the City Centre; and another ODEON out at Braehead.
-The latter of these is located in a shopping centre accessible via a 20 minute bus from Partick Station.
-For the connoisseurs among you, Glasgow has some excellent smaller picture-houses that show the latest in international, art-house and critically-acclaimed cinema.
+The latter of these is located in a shopping centre accessible via a 20 minute bus ride from Partick Station.
+For the connoisseurs among you, Glasgow has some excellent smaller picture-houses that show the latest in international, art-house and critically acclaimed cinema.
 The most notable of these is the Glasgow Film Theatre or GFT.
 This beautiful cinema is unique within the city, and perhaps the country, in that it is one of the only purpose-built art-house cinemas of its kind and was in fact the second ever to be constructed in the UK.
 The GFT also differs from most cinemas in that it continues to function as an independent charity, rather than being part of a corporate chain.
 This means that their staff and volunteers get full say on what films they show, and allows them to maintain traditional cinema practices such as showing film on reels and hiring trained projectionists.
-Their independence is also good news for you as it means they can do great deals like their 15 - 25 Card, which gets you tickets for only £5.50 should you be under 25.
+Their independence is also good news for you as it means they can do great deals like their 15 - 25 Card, which gets you tickets for only £6 should you be under 25.